react-prime/react-prime-native/README.md

 </p>

 # React Native Prime
 This boilerplate is based on the core principles of [React Prime](https://github.com/JBostelaar/react-prime/).

 Install all dependencies as described in the [React Native docs under the "React Native CLI Quickstart" section](https://facebook.github.io/react-native/docs/getting-started "React Native Docs").
 Also install Xcode and Android Studio as suggested in the docs.

 ## Installation
-To install the project we recommend to use our [NPX command create-react-prime](https://github.com/react-prime/create-react-prime).
-To create a React Native project you can run `npx create-react-prime CUSTOMNAME --type native`.
+To install the project we recommend to use our [NPX command create-react-prime](https://github.com/react-prime/create-react-prime) (Don't forget to select the "React Native CLI Quickstart" tab instead of "Expo CLI Quickstart").
+To create a React Native project you can run `npx create-react-prime PROJECT-NAME --type native`.

-Before you start, install the project dependencies with `npm install`.
-Next run the React Native metro bundler in a terminal tab (1).
-In a seperate terminal tab you have to run the project for the platform of choice (2):
+Before you start, install the project dependencies (1/2).
+Next run the React Native metro bundler in a terminal tab (3).
+In a seperate terminal tab you have to run the project for the platform of choice (4):
+1. `npm install`
+2. `cd ios && pod install`
-1. `npm run start start -- --reset-cache`
+3. `npm run start start -- --reset-cache`
-2. `npm run ios` or `npm run android`
+4. `npm run ios` or `npm run android`

 This will start the project with the correct emulator.

 ## Environments

 ### App icons

 ## Packages
 How to use packages: